 - Mercury or gold fillings increase the risk of autoimmune diseases.

 - Drink spring water.
 Tap water and even many filtered bottled waters are contaminated with fluoride, perchlorate, chlorine, and many, many toxins that can trigger an autoimmune reaction or disease.
 My favorite is Mountain Valley Spring Water.
-For more information, see my blog posts Dehydration Causes Pain and Disease and What Kind of Water Should I Drink?
+For more information, see my articles Dehydration Causes Pain and Disease and What Kind of Water Should I Drink?

 Conventional Medicine Only Manages Vitiligo

-- Several different topical (applied to the skin) medicines can repigment the skin.
+- Several different topical medicines (applied to the skin) can repigment the skin.

 - Prescribed for small areas.